 Countries: Bolivia, Botswana, China, Democratic Republic of Congo, Cote d'Ivoire, Dominican Republic, Ethiopia, Guyana, Haiti, Honduras, Liberia, Madagascar, Mali, Mozambique, Nigeria, Russia, Rwanda, Swaziland, Tanzania, Uganda, Ukraine, Vietnam, Zambia

 Services: Technical Assistance, Applied Technology, Monitoring, Evaluation, and Research, Strategic Planning, Training, Capacity Development

-Technical Expertise: Family Planning & Reproductive Health, Universal Health Coverage, HIV , Infectious Diseases, Applied Technology, Maternal Health, Research, Monitoring, and Evaluation
+Technical Expertise: Family Planning & Reproductive Health, Health Systems Strengthening, HIV , Infectious Diseases, Applied Technology, Maternal Health, Research, Monitoring, and Evaluation

 MEASURE Evaluation’s vision is to empower institutions and people to identify, collect, analyze, and use technically sound information to improve global health and well-being.
 We create, implement and facilitate state-of-the-art methods for and approaches to improving monitoring and evaluation, health information systems, and data use.